ObsidianBox/Magma/README.md

 Are you a talented programmer looking to contribute some code?
 We'd love the help!
 * Open a pull request with your changes, following our [guidelines and coding standards](http://wiki.obsidianbox.org/Contributing).
 * Please follow the above guidelines and requirements for your pull request(s) to be accepted.
-* For help setting up the project, keep reading!

 Love the project?
 Feel free to [donate] to help continue development!
 Magma is open-source and powered by community members, like yourself.
 Without you, we wouldn't be here today!